VG08/VG08/README.md

 -----------

 *   🌍  I'm based in India
-*   🧠  I'm learning Golang
-*   🤝  I'm open to collaborating on interesting projects in web dev or using rust
+*   🤝  I'm open to collaborating on interesting projects

 ### Skills
 <p align="left">